gramener/builderrors/README.md

 - To ignore a specific line, add a [`/* stylelint-disable-line */`](https://stylelint.io/user-guide/ignore-code) at the end
 - To ignore specific rules, add a [`.stylelintrc.js`](https://stylelint.io/user-guide/configure) file based on the [default](.stylelintrc.js).
 For example:
   - `"selector-no-unknown": null` allows styling custom web components
-- To skip this check, use `builderrors --skip-stylelint` (e.g. if you're using third-party provided CSS)
+- To skip this check, use `builderrors --skip=stylelint` (e.g. if you're using third-party provided CSS)

 ## `htmlhint`